 - Very good price.

-Note, this great pack has been further improved and redesigned in 2017.
+Note, this great pack has been further improved and redesigned.
 See below the list of changes.

 Osprey Stratos series includes backpacks in the following nominal sizes: 24, 26, 34, 36, and 50 liters.
 Within each of these, you have the additional two sub-sizes S/M and M/L. So the 36 liters pack, in fact, includes two sizes 34 and 36, while the Osprey Stratos 34 includes two sizes 32 and 34 liters, etc. A bit strange, I know.